 A model developed by Zador et al. (2006) was used to simulate the effects of this alternative on the total number of eggs laid, number of eggs harvested, and number of eggs hatched at South Marble Island in Glacier Bay (Table 4-2).
-The model predicts a range of outcomes due to random predation and random laying dates generated by the model; data presented here represent the average value for that outcome.
-Outputs from this model were extrapolated to other selected glaucous-winged gull nesting areas to calculate eggs laid, eggs harvested, and eggs hatched for each site.
-The model assumes a harvest date between June 3 and June 4 and allows for random predation in addition to the single harvest event.
+The model assumes a harvest date of June 5 and allows for random predation in addition to the single harvest event.
+Data from this model were extrapolated to other selected glaucous-winged gull nesting areas to calculate eggs laid, eggs harvested, and eggs hatched for each site.

-For example, if harvest were to occur at the two currently most productive sites, South Marble and Lone islands, the model predicts that approximately 278 eggs could be harvested on a given day assuming harvesters located and harvested from all nests with eggs (i.e., all nests including one, two, three or four eggs).
-Gulls would relay most of the harvested eggs, laying a total of 1,647 eggs compared to 1,542 eggs in Alternative 1 (No Action).
-Thus, gulls are predicted to lay 105 more eggs than in Alternative 1 (No Action) at these two sites including eggs laid as first clutches and those laid to replace harvested eggs.
-Of the 1,647 eggs laid, 714 are estimated to hatch (44%) compared to 755 of 1,542 eggs (49%) in Alternative 1 (No Action) producing approximately 41 fewer chicks (5% fewer) at these two sites and 4 percent fewer across all of Glacier Bay than in Alternative 1 (No Action).
-An additional 566 eggs in other gull nesting areas not subject to harvest would yield approximately 276 chicks.
+For example, if harvest were to occur at the two currently most productive sites, South Marble Island and Lone Island, the model predicts that approximately 284 eggs could be harvested on a given day assuming harvesters located and harvested from all nests with eggs.
+Gulls would relay most of the harvested eggs, laying a total of 1,720 eggs compared to 1,543 eggs in Alternative 1 (No Action).
+Thus, gulls are predicted to lay 177 more eggs than in Alternative 1 (No Action) at these two sites including eggs laid as first clutches and those laid to replace harvested eggs.
+Of the 1,720 eggs laid, 1,436 would remain after harvest; 57 percent or 818 are estimated to hatch compared to 873 in Alternative 1 (No Action).
+An additional 613 eggs in other gull nesting areas not subject to harvest would yield approximately 348 chicks.

-In summary, the model predicts that - if all located nests were harvested from regardless of the number of eggs in each nest - this alternative would yield approximately 278 eggs to harvesters; 990 eggs would hatch throughout Glacier Bay (714 of these on South Marble and Lone Island); female gulls would lay approximately 105 more eggs than in Alternative 1 (No Action); and approximately 41 fewer chicks would be hatched than in Alternative 1 (No Action).
+In summary, the model predicts that this alternative would yield approximately 284 eggs to harvesters; 1,166 eggs would hatch throughout Glacier Bay (818 of these on South Marble and Lone Island); female gulls would lay approximately 177 more eggs than in Alternative 1 (No Action); and approximately 56 fewer chicks would be hatched than in Alternative 1 (No Action).